How to plan

 The guys at roundtheworldflights.com are extremely well travelled and know their stuff on how to get the best value routes.
 They’ll also be able to give insider knowledge on cool stuff to see.
 Call them up on 020 7704 5700 to get an idea of what’s feasible and what might be too ambitious for one trip.
-Alternatively, drop into the office in Islington, North London.
-It’s next to the Angel tube station at 102 Islington High Street (see map).
-Opening hours are 8am-7pm (Monday to Friday), from 10am-5pm on Saturdays and online or on the phone on Sundays from 11am-4pm.
+Alternatively, drop into the office - Third Floor, 32-33 Upper Street in London (very near Angel tube station) or give us a call on 020 7704 5700.
+Opening hours are 8am-6pm (Monday to Friday), from 10am-4pm on Saturdays and online

 Youtube, Facebook, blogs and forums